Wednesday, December 9, 2020

 Art by Calum Alexander Watt

 The best thing about the epic, without question, is the character interplay between Dredd and the various rookies.
 There weren't many clichés left unturned by the original Hotdog Run, but having an epic to stretch out in makes those clichés satisfying.
-So you get your hotheads who screw up but get to redeem themselves, the hyper-competent one who makes that fatal error, the bolhy one who rubs Dredd up the wrong way, and so on.
+So you get your hotheads who screw up but get to redeem themselves, the hyper-competent one who makes that one fatal error, the bolshy one who rubs Dredd up the wrong way, and so on.
 John Wagner sure does know how to communicate exposition and emotion through simple, unforced dialogue, and you feel you know these characters super well by the end.

 Story: 7-9/10 (Wagner)